BME-MIT-IET/iet-hf-2023-iet-meg-nem-lattal/graphics/code-review-checklist.md

 - [ ] Are there any potential impacts on other parts of the system or backward compatibility?

 ## Security and Data Privacy
 - [ ] Does the code introduce any security vulnerabilities?
+No.
 - [ ] Are authorization and authentication handled correctly?
+Not needed.
 - [ ] Is (user) input validated, sanitized, and escaped to prevent security attacks such as cross-site scripting or SQL injection?
+Not needed.
 - [ ] Is sensitive data like user data or credit card information securely handled and stored?
+Not needed.
 - [ ] Is the right encryption used?
+Not needed.
 - [ ] Does this code change reveal any secret information like keys, passwords, or usernames?
+No.
 - [ ] Is data retrieved from external APIs or libraries checked for security issues?
+Not needed.

 ## Performance
 - [ ] Do you think this code change decreases